burger-mtbkr/ResponsiveKendoGrid/readme.txt

-/*
 Author: Lóan Burger - http://burger.kiwi
 Widget which can make a Kendo UI grid behave in a responsive manner.

+Usage:	$('#GridId').responsiveGrid(
+		{  columnsToShow: [],
+		   mobileWidth: 860,
+		   idColumn: 'Id',
-Usage:			$('#GridId').responsiveGrid({ columnsToShow: [], mobileWidth: 860, idColumn: 'Id', tools: ['excel'] });
+		   tools: ['excel']
+		});

 Option:	{	columnsToShow: [], // column property names of columns to display data for.
 			mobileWidth: 860, // width in pixels below this will go to the responsive view
 			idColumn: '', // Primary key of the Grid model e.g. DeviceId, or UserId - whatever your using in the grid as the primary key
 			tools: [] // toolbar items e.g. Excel export ['excel']
 		},

 Limitations:	This will not allow grid row selection where the selection is managed by checkboxes.
 You should use Kendo's build-in row selection behaviour.